TuringTechX/myapp/README.md

 ## **Technologies Used**

-Aeonexus is built using modern technologies and tools to ensure scalability, efficiency, and a seamless user experience:
+Genesis is built using modern technologies and tools to ensure scalability, efficiency, and a seamless user experience:

 ### **Backend**:
 - **Laravel** with **JavaScript** for server-side logic and API integration.